 All students entering the School of Social Work are subject to the admission procedures and standards of the University.
-Admission to the School of Social Work at The University of Southern Mississippi, however, does not ensure progression to the upper division Social Work major.
-Initially students will be admitted to the pre-social work program.
+Admission to the School of Social Work at The University of Southern Mississippi, however, does not ensure progression to the upper division social work major.
+Initially students are admitted to the pre-social work program.
 An application to the B.S.W. major may be submitted when a student has successfully completed the following:

-- A minimum of 56 credit hours of the 61 credit hours of university general education requirements. - 2.
+- 1. A minimum of 56 credit hours of the 61 credit hours of university general education requirements. - 2.
 An overall grade point average of 2.5 or above. - 3.
-Forty hours of volunteer experience as part of SWK 230. - Completion of SWK 230, SWK 300, and SWK 315 with a minimum of a C in each course. - 5.
+A grade of C or better in all university core requirements (including transfer courses) used to meet the social work degree requirements. - 4.
+Forty hours of volunteer experience as part of SWK 230. - 5.
+Completion of SWK 230, SWK 300, and SWK 315 with a minimum of a C in each course. - 6.
 An interview with the Admissions Committee.

 The number of students admitted each semester will vary according to the resources available.
-Academic credit for life and previous work experiences will not be granted in lieu of the field practicum or any other required Social Work course.
+Academic credit for life and previous work experiences will not be granted in lieu of the field practicum or any other required social work course.